mindplay-dk/unbox/README.md

     refactoring-friendly definitions with auto-complete support, inspections and so on.

   * **Performance-oriented** only to the extent that it doesn't encumber the API.

+  * **Versatile** - supporting many different options for registration and configuration using the same, low number of public methods, including value modifications, decorators, etc.

   * **PHP 5.5+** for `::class` support, and because you really shouldn't be using anything older.